 A 'Run Rules' button will now exist on the edit form of all Dynamics entities.
 The way this button behaves will depend on other settings that have been configured under the Rule Configuration section; this document assumes the default configuration behavior.
-To understand what settings are available and what they mean, please see Appendix E: Methods for Executing Rules from Dynamics 365 of this document.
+To understand what settings are available and what they mean, please see Appendix E: Methods for Executing Rules from Dynamics 365 and the Power Platform of this document.